mahantesh-ais/patches/README.md

 	f. `sudo make install-xen`
 	g. `sudo update-grub`

------>Reboot now(`sudo reboot`) and load xen hypervisor.
+> Reboot now(`sudo reboot`) and load xen hypervisor.

 6. Run (as root) tapback as a daemon `tapback -d`, if debug messages are to be displayed then use `tapback -d -v`, these debug messages to the screen are added by me(Mahantesh Salimath).
 Some of the other logs can be found in /var/log/ directory.

 Everything is set-up now :), need to start the guest to see xen and blktap3 in action.

 PV guest:
-	1. Download pv_guests/ to your working directory, update the jessie-pv.cfg file with correct path for different parameters and run `xl create jessie-pv.cfg`.
+	1. Download pv_guests/ to your working directory, (you can also download the image files from pv_images/ if you don't have one), update the jessie-pv.cfg file with correct attributes for different parameters and run `xl create jessie-pv.cfg`.
 This should initiate creation of jessie-pv guest.

 HVM guest:
 	Will be updated soon...